thedworak/dfg_3dviewer/README.md

 The module was primarily created for viewing 3D data as a Drupal extension for a WissKI based repository.
 During development it became also possible to use as a standalone version to be integrated with more environments.
-The Viewer is written in JavScript, based on the three.js library for viewing 3D models and can handle PHP/bash scripts for server-side operations.
+The Viewer is written in JavaScript, based on the three.js library for viewing 3D models and uses PHP/bash scripts for server-side operations.
 Supported 3D file formats: OBJ, DAE, FBX, PLY, IFC, STL, XYZ, JSON, 3DS, glTF.
-There is also prepared complete workflow to handle more file formats and allow to render thumbnails for entries.
-If uploaded file is saved in one of the compression-supported format (obj, fbx, ply, dae, abc, blend, stl, wrl, x3d, glb, gltf), it is compressed on-the-fly and converted into GLB format and triggers automatic rendering (based on Blender utility).
+There is also a pre-configured complete workflow to handle more file formats and allow to render thumbnails for entries.
+If an uploaded file is saved in one of the compression-supported formats (obj, fbx, ply, dae, abc, blend, stl, wrl, x3d, glb, gltf), it is compressed on-the-fly and converted into GLB format and triggers automatic rendering (based on Blender utility).